EASA FTL 8 vs 10 Hour Duty Periods Explained

 def calculate_fdp_ceiling(profile: DutyProfile) -> int:

-"""Deterministic FDP ceiling calculator aligned with CS-FTL Table 1 logic."""
+"""Deterministic FDP ceiling calculator aligned with CS FTL.1.205 logic."""

-report_hour = report_local.hour
+report_hour = local_report_hour(profile)

 ceiling = 10

-# Apply 8-hour reduction triggers per EASA fatigue risk thresholds.
+# Apply 8-hour reduction triggers per EASA fatigue-risk thresholds.

 # Branches are ordered most-restrictive first; each is independently reachable.